© daniiD / Shutterstock.com

 As you might expect, this motherboard is right in line with typical EATX motherboard pricing.
 While you will undoubtedly spend more on an AMD Threadripper processor, this motherboard offers you many features, performance, and expansion capability for the price.

-Check out Asus Pro WS WRX80E Sage on Amazon.
+Check out the Asus on Amazon.

 How To Pick The Best EATX Motherboard: Step by Step